pilwon/node-ib/README.md

 `ib` is [Interactive Brokers](http://interactivebrokers.com/) TWS API client libary for [Node.js](http://nodejs.org/).

 This is a direct port of Interactive Brokers' official Java client.
-There is no C++ library dependency.
+There is no C++/Java library dependency.
 It makes a socket connection to TWS using the [net module](http://nodejs.org/api/net.html) and all messages are processed in JavaScript.

 ## Installation